Official (gridiron football): Center judge

 The center judge (C) is positioned beside the referee in the offensive backfield adjacent to the referee, positioned equivalent to the umpire.
 Such responsibilities include ball spotting, penalty marking, and assisting the referee and umpire.
-In NCAA Division I FBS, the Center Judge becomes the "Acting Referee" should the referee become injured and unable to continue offiating.
+In NCAA Division I FBS, the Center Judge becomes the "Acting Referee" should the referee become injured and unable to continue officiating.
 The NFL has experimented with the center judge in the 2015 preseason for 5 or 6 games, but instead positioned 20 yards downfield of the line of scrimmage to observe the center and guards.
 In the professional level, the center judge has yet to be used in either the NFL or CFL; however, two leagues, the AAF and the 2020 XFL utilized the center judge.

 In 2013, the D-I Big 12 Conference began using an eighth official, an alternate judge (A).
 The alternate judge stands in the offensive backfield opposite the head referee, in the same position as an NFL umpire, while keeping the Big 12 umpire in his traditional position behind the defensive line.
 The alternate judge will also help spot the ball.
 In the 2014 season, any conference that wanted to use the eight-official system could do so on an experimental basis.
 The Atlantic Coast Conference, Big Ten Conference, American Athletic Conference, and Big 12 Conference implemented an eight-official system for games; the eighth official's position name changed to center judge (C) but this judge's location on the field was the same as the alternate judge was in 2013.
 The eight-person crews were used in bowl games, including games in the College Football Playoff, since officials from conferences using eight-person crews were chosen for the three playoff games.
 In the 2015 season, the center judge became standard across all of FBS.
 It is also used by the Kansas Jayhawk Community College Conference.